khusika/khusika.github.io/content/posts/instagram-shortcode-in-hugo/index.en.md

 <!--more-->

 ## Instagram Shortcode
 If you are using Instagram shortcode in Hugo and having an issue with it, you are not the only one.
-Using Instagram shortcode with `{{</* instagram BWNjjyYFxVx hidecaption */>}}` will generate an error like this:
+Using Instagram shortcode with `{{</* instagram "BWNjjyYFxVx" "hidecaption" */>}}` will generate an error like this:
 ```
 Failed to get JSON resource "https://api.instagram.com/oembed/?url=https://instagram.com/p/BWNjjyYFxVx/&hidecaption=1": Failed to retrieve remote file: Bad Request
 ```